 We approve these IDs manually and will add them if they match the above scheme.
 If you have a different scheme, please let us know and we will consider your case.

-If you can’t find the Request Beta ID link, you either have no license entry (which could mean your payment is open/pending), or you haven’t yet registered your actual bundle ID with your license.
-Please complete your payment or register your bundle ID and the Beta ID request feature will work.
+If you can’t find the Request License Key for Windows Beta Usage link, you either have no license entry (which could mean your payment is open), or you haven’t yet registered your actual bundle ID with your license.
+Please complete your payment or register your bundle ID, and this request feature will work.